 All apprenticeship vacancies are usually advertised on the National Apprenticeship Service website.

-Do I need a law degree to join a Graduate Apprenticeship with Law Essentials?
+Do I need a law degree to join a Graduate Entry Solicitor Apprenticeship with Legal Essentials?

-What additional support is provided during a Graduate Apprenticeship with Law Essentials?
+What additional support is provided during a Graduate Entry Solicitor Apprenticeship with Legal Essentials?

-As well as a designated Skills Coach, you will have access to student welfare services and all of our campus facilities at your nearest allocated ULaw campus.
+As well as a designated skills coach, you will have access to the University’s Student Welfare services and all campus facilities at your nearest allocated ULaw campus.

-Will I be working full-time and study in my own time during the Graduate Apprenticeship with Law Essential?
+Will I be working full-time and study in my own time during the Graduate Entry Solicitor Apprenticeship with Legal Essential?

 Study of knowledge modules can be undertaken either via block delivery or day release.
 This will depend on the employer’s requirements.
 Please consult the specific employer for their chosen study pattern.